Supply Surpasses Demand for Critical Minerals in 2023, IEA Report Reveals

 Executive director of the International Energy Agency Fatih Birol.
 (Credit: IAEA Imagebank/Flickr)

-The Global Critical Minerals Outlook 2024 updates the IEA's first review from last year and provides new medium- and long-term forecasts for the supply and demand of key energy transition minerals, including , copper, nickel, cobalt, graphite, and elements.
+The Global Critical Minerals Outlook 2024 updates the IEA's first review from last year and provides new medium- and long-term forecasts for the supply and demand of key energy transition minerals, including , copper, nickel, cobalt, graphite, and rare earth elements.

 Following two years of significant price increases, the cost of critical minerals dropped sharply in 2023, returning to pre-pandemic levels. materials experienced notable price reductions, with lithium prices falling by 75% and cobalt, nickel, and graphite prices dropping between 30% and 45%.
 This contributed to a 14% decline in battery prices.